-Facebook acts against iLike Ad Media which deceived people into installing malware compromising people's Facebook accounts.
-This involved running deceptive ads through "cloaking", disguising the destination of the link in ads by displaying one version of an ad's landing page to Facebook's systems and a different version to Facebook users.

-Affiliate marketers behind My Online Business Education (MOBE) settled FTC charges by paying more than \$4 million behind a fraudulent business coaching and investment scheme.
-Consumers paid as much as \$60,000

-Las-Vegas based Online golf equipment retailer Motogolf.com sued a competitor, TopShelf Golf alleging they violated federal and state law by repeatedly clicking on Motogolf's pay-per-click online Google ads

-Chinese app developer Cheetah Mobile prevailed in a court battle with investors who sued the company after allegations surfaced that seven of its apps were involved in an ad fraud (click injection) scheme.

-In the Superior Court of California urged a California state judge to issue a \$17 million award and terminating sanctions against Phunware Inc, claiming the online advertiser intentionally destroyed evidence showing it violated their contract by posting Uber ads on pornographic websites.
+Facebook files lawsuits against two AUGUST 7 app developers accused of Facebook acts against iLike Ad Media generating fraudulent revenue, which deceived people into installing LionMobi - based in Hong Kong, malware compromising people's and JediMobi - based in Singapore Facebook accounts.
+This involved generated "unearned payouts" DECEMBER running deceptive ads through 2019 from Facebook advertising. "cloaking", disguising the destination of the link in ads by displaying one version of an ad's landing page to Facebook's Google removes 600 apps systems and a different version to FEBRUARY from its Play store and Facebook users. banned them from ad monetization platforms, Google AdMob and Google Affiliate marketers behind My Online MARCH Ad Manager for ad fraud.
+Business Education (MOBE) settled FTC charges by paying more than \$4 million behind a fraudulent business coaching and investment scheme.
+APRIL 2020 Facebook court action against Consumers paid as much as \$60,000 Leadcloak, Basant Gajjar, for software and services running deceptive ads, including scams related to COVID 19 and Las-Vegas based Online golf APRIL 2020 cryptocurrency.
+The company equipment retailer Motogolf.com reimbursed \$4 million to victims sued a competitor, TopShelf Golf of the scam. alleging they violated federal and state law by repeatedly clicking on United States Magistrate Judge JUNE 2020 Motogolf's pay-per-click online Christopher J. Burke of the District Google ads of Delaware held that "click fraud" violates the federal Computer Fraud and Abuse Act (CFAA).
+Under Chinese app developer Cheetah this law, you can go to prison for up Mobile prevailed in a court battle with to 10 years. investors who sued the company after allegations surfaced that seven of its apps were involved in an ad fraud The Federal Trade Commission (click injection) scheme. confirms that if platforms are providing information that is false or unsubstantiated - for example that ad's impressions are actually In the Superior Court of California generated by bots - that practice urged a California state judge to likely violates the FTC Act's issue a \$17 million award and prohibition on deceptive acts or terminating sanctions against practices.
+Phunware Inc, claiming the online advertiser intentionally destroyed evidence showing it violated their contract by posting Uber ads on pornographic websites.